Electrophoresis: Theory

 This model can be useful for some nanoparticles and non-polar fluids, where Debye length is much larger than in the usual cases.

 There are several analytical theories that incorporate surface conductivity and eliminate the restriction of a small Dukhin number, pioneered by Theodoor Overbeek and F. Booth.
-Modern, rigorous theories valid for any Zeta potential and often any aκ stem mostly from Dukhin–Semenikhin theory.
+The modern, rigorous theories that are valid for any Zeta potential and often any aκ stem mostly from Dukhin–Semenikhin theory.

 In the thin double layer limit, these theories confirm the numerical solution to the problem provided by Richard W. O'Brien and Lee R. White.

 For modeling more complex scenarios, these simplifications become inaccurate, and the electric field must be modeled spatially, tracking its magnitude and direction.
 Poisson's equation can be used to model this spatially-varying electric field.
 Its influence on fluid flow can be modeled with the Stokes law, while transport of different ions can be modeled using the Nernst–Planck equation.
 This combined approach is referred to as the Poisson-Nernst-Planck-Stokes equations.
 It has been validated for the electrophoresis of particles.